 Byzantine Ornament

-The Byzantine Empire was the continuation of the Roman Empire in its eastern provinces during the Late Antiquity and the Middle Ages when its capital city was Constantinople (modern Istanbul, formerly Byzantium).
+The Byzantine Empire was the continuation of the Roman Empire in its eastern provinces during Late Antiquity and the Middle Ages, with its capital at Constantinople (modern Istanbul, formerly Byzantium).

 Arabian Ornament

-This print consists of different Mosiacs taken from pavements and walls in private houses and mosques in Cario.
+This print consists of different mosaics taken from pavements and walls in private houses and mosques in Cairo.

 Moresque Ornament